nithin200417/ReinforcementLearningProjects/README.md

 ## Introduction

-Reinforcement learning (RL) is a framework for solving control tasks (also known as decision problems) by developing agents that learn from interacting with their environment.
-These agents improve their behavior through trial and error, receiving rewards or penalties as feedback.
-This repository contains several projects that explore a range of RL techniques and algorithms, from foundational methods to advanced approaches.
+Reinforcement learning is a framework for solving control tasks (also called decision problems) by building agents that learn from the environment by interacting with it through trial and error and receiving rewards (positive or negative) as unique feedback.
+This repository provides several projects that explore various RL techniques and algorithms, from classic methods to more advanced approaches.
 Whether you're new to RL or an experienced practitioner, these projects offer valuable insights and practical examples.

 ## Projects

-This repository includes the following projects:
+The repository is organized into the following projects:

 1. **[CartPole](./CartPole)**: A classic RL problem where the objective is to balance a pole on a cart.
 This project features implementations of Q-learning and Deep Q-Networks (DQN).